-The following list is for community presentations that can be offered to a group of 10 or more participants with an English level of CLB 4 and up when there is no first language presenter (Cantonese, French, Korean or Mandarin) or when the group cannot provide an interpreter for the session.
+The following list is for community presentations that can be offered to a group of 10 or more participants with an English level of CLB 4 and up when there is no first language presenter (Cantonese, French, Korean, or Mandarin) or when the group cannot provide an interpreter for the session.

 What level is CLB 4?
-(Canadian Language Benchmarks (CLB) 4 refers to listeners who can understand, with considerable effort, simple formal and informal communication on topics when the communication is spoken clearly at a slow to normal rate.
-Please refer to Canadian Language Benchmarks detail from Citizenship and Immigration Canada if you would like to find more information.
+(Canadian Language Benchmarks (CLB) 4 refers to listeners who can understand, with considerable effort, simple formal and informal communication on topics when the communication is spoken clearly at a slow to the normal rate.
+Please refer to the Canadian Language Benchmarks detail from Citizenship and Immigration Canada if you would like to find more information.

 If you would like to download the whole list, please click here.

 This is an introduction to Alberta Health Care Insurance, Alberta Blue Cross Insurance, Alberta Child Health Benefit, Alberta Adult Health Benefit, and Low Income Eye and Dental Assistance Program.